-The chairman ensures effective communication with the shareholders and ensures that the directors understand and maintain the views of the shareholders and other key stakeholders..
+The chairman ensures effective communicati

+on with the shareholders and ensures that the directors understand and maintain the views of the shareholders and other key stakeholders.

-3.5.4 EXECUTIVE AND NON-EXECUTIVE DIRECTORS
+3.5.4 Executive and non-executive directors

-At least half of the directors are non-executive directors.
-The Board of Directors appoints at least three executive directors from among its members, who are delegated day-to-day management.
+At least half of the directors of the Board of Directors are non-executive directors.
+The Board of Directors appoints at least three executive directors from among its members, who are delegated the day-to-day management.
 Together they form a college.

-3.5.5 INDEPENDENT DIRECTORS
+3.5.5 Independent directors